Please Read the Letter: Reception

 The song has been well received by critics.
 Chris Jones, in his review for the BBC, felt that the version by Plant and Krauss is "completely improved" from the original track.
-Thom Jurek wrote for Allmusic: "Slow, plodding, almost crawling, Krauss' harmony vocal takes it to the next step, adds the kind of lonesome depth that makes this a song whispered under a starless sky rather than just another lost love song."
+Thom Jurek wrote for Allmusic: "Slow, plodding, almost crawling, Krauss's harmony vocal takes it to the next step, adds the kind of lonesome depth that makes this a song whispered under a starless sky rather than just another lost love song."